-The original recipe calls for and egg wash and a dip in flour, then dipping in cheese and Panko bread crumbs.
+The original recipe calls for an egg wash, a dip in flour, and then dipping in cheese and Panko breadcrumbs.
 I’m sure they are delicious, but asparagus CRIES out for butter.
-Butter also makes an excellent coating to which a variety of things will cling, so I decided to forgo the egg and flour, and go with butter.
+Butter also makes an excellent coating to which a variety of things will cling, so I decided to forgo the egg and flour and go with butter.

-These asparagus spears were supreme, and that is why they are called Supreme Asparagus Fries.
+These baked asparagus fries were supreme, which is why they are called Supreme Asparagus Fries.
 My recipe is for 6 spears per person, but if you have asparagus lovers, you might want to increase the recipe.

 - 24 Asparagus Spears

 - 3 tablespoons butter, melted